This is the Fitness related wishlist, please see My Wishlists page for all other items, such as gaming, books, etc..

 So I’m trying to get more fit, trying to take advantage of the access to nice parks around here.
-To get into mountain biking, kayaking, and stand up paddle boarding.
+That is to get into mountain biking, road biking, stand up paddle boarding, kayaking, and the like.

-Bike Computer – The bike computer, the Garmin Edge 830, the cadence and speed sensors are more less optional, but can help with the training, and becomes more important with the smart training equipment that follows.
-The REI Gift Card would go to that sort of stuff.
+Bike Computer – The bike computer, the Garmin Edge 530 (while I’d l prefer to have the, Wahoo Element Roam, or Karoo 2, the latter two aren’t on Amazon, though the Element Roam is at Pro Bike + Run, which is why the gift card thing is on the list), the cadence and speed sensors are more less optional, but can help with the training, and becomes more important with the smart training equipment that follows.

-Zwift – Zwift membership, requires a smart trainer, and of course a bike.
+Zwift – Zwift membership, requires a smart trainer.
 The whole point of all this is to enable training at all times of the year, and no matter the weather.
 Zwift is a program that enables varied bike routes to be done virtually over the computer, and the trainer then adjusts the resistance to match the road.
-After all that, some money to get Trainingpeaks plans and programs, but that point it’d have to be somewhat serious…
+After all that, some money to get Trainingpeaks plans and programs, but that point it’d have to be somewhat serious… It also allows for running, which we’ll talk about soon.

 Stand Up Paddle Board